Rytual/OldPhonePad-FSM/README.md

 - Might be overkill for this particular problem
 - Requires understanding of state machine concepts

-Perfect for when you want formal correctness or plan to extend the functionality significantly.
+Good for when you want formal correctness or plan to extend the functionality significantly.
 Like building a proper architecture before the codebase grows too large.

 ## Getting Started